A modeler's guide to studying the resilience of social-technical-environmental systems: Additional example: A fishery

-\jh{As our first application, we use a paradigmatic and well-studied example from environmental economics: a fishery \citep{Perman2003}.
-The most elementary description of this system is a fish stock that is harvested by a fisher community.
-Traditionally,} one would like to analyze the ability of this system to maintain its harvested yield.
+As an additional application of much smaller extent than the amazon rainforest, let us study the paradigmatic and well-studied example from environmental economics of a fishery \cite{Perman2003}.
+The most elementary description of this system is a fish stock that is harvested by a fisher community (= basic mental model).
+Traditionally, one would like to analyze the ability of this system to maintain its harvested yield (= broad research interest).